maxalov/mass-config/README.md

 This script works with network equipment of almost any vendor:
 `cisco_nxos`, `cisco_asa`, `cisco_ios`, `juniper_junos`, `brocade_vdx`, `huawei`, etc

-# commands:
+# Commands:
+**For security purposes, the script's logic and the commands it executes are divided into two types: configurational and operational.
+Each time the script is run, a dialog box will prompt you to confirm the type of commands to execute.
-After running the script user will need to specify the type of commands that will be transmitted to devices - either conf or show.
-Since the code for these two commands differs from each other - they are located in separate files `conf.txt` and `show.txt` respectively (also it is done for some security purposes).
+Since the code for these two commands differs from each other - they are located in separate files `conf.txt` and `show.txt`.
 You can send any number of commands for both conf and show.
-The result of the commands and the commands themselves will be displayed to the standard stream.
+The result of the commands and the commands themselves will be displayed to the standard stream.**

-# examples:

-# show command
+**show command example:**
 ```
 Please select which type of commands you want to execute: